pgtipping/Synthalyst/memory-bank/progress.md

 # Progress Report - 2024-03-08

+## Strategic Direction Update (2024-03-08)

+- ✅ Established New Strategic Focus: AI Excellence (2024-03-08)

+  - Defined a clear strategic focus on making AI claims true and ensuring LLMs shine in every interaction
+  - Updated memory bank files to reflect this focus and guide all future development
+  - Established key principles for AI excellence:
+    - Prioritizing AI quality in all development decisions
+    - Focusing on perfecting existing AI tools before adding new ones
+    - Investing in sophisticated prompt engineering
+    - Implementing output refinement for all AI-generated content
+    - Enhancing user-perceived intelligence through contextual awareness
+    - Establishing continuous improvement processes based on user feedback
+  - This strategic shift will ensure that Synthalyst becomes known for the exceptional quality of its AI-powered tools
+  - All future development will be guided by this focus on making the AI shine

 ## Recent Updates (Last 24 Hours)

 - ✅ Fixed Training Plan PDF Export Formatting (2024-03-08)